RacimoLab/dinf/docs/guide/testing_a_model.md

 (sec_guide_testing_a_dinf_model)=
 # Testing a Dinf model

-This page explains how to test a Dinf model.
+This page explains how to test a Dinf model using the `dinf` and `dinf-plot` command line interfaces.
 See the [](sec_guide_creating_a_dinf_model) page for how to write a model file.